Jerry L. O'Connor

 Jerry L. O'Connor (born September 14, 1953) is an American Republican politician and retired banker from Fond du Lac, Wisconsin.
-He is a member of the Wisconsin State Assembly, representing Wisconsin's 52nd Assembly district since January 2023.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 60th Assembly district since 2025; he previously represented the 52nd Assembly district from 2023 to 2025.
 He was the president and C.E.O. of the National Exchange Bank & Trust of Waupun, Wisconsin, from 1998 until his retirement in 2020.

 Biography

 Jerry O'Connor was born in southwest Wisconsin and moved to Lomira, Wisconsin, during high school.
 After graduating from high school, he attended Minnesota Bible College and went on to earn his master's degree from the Graduate School of Banking at the University of Wisconsin–Madison.

 He subsequently moved to Fond du Lac, Wisconsin, which has been his primary residence ever since.
 He had a 40 year career in banking, and was most recently the president and C.E.O. of the National Exchange Bank & Trust of Waupun, Wisconsin, retiring in 2020.
 During his career, he was also chairman of the Community Bankers of Wisconsin and was co-chair of the board of the Wisconsin Bankers Association.